Elocodes/barr_gem/README.md

 # Barrister Gemini Chrome Extension

 ## Overview
 Barrister Gemini is a Chrome extension designed to help users understand complex legal terms and conditions with ease.
 It automatically detects pages with terms and conditions and provides a summary, highlighting key points.
 This extension is particularly useful for those who wish to be informed before agreeing to terms and conditions on websites.
+Check it out on [Barrister Gemini - Chrome Web Store](https://chromewebstore.google.com/detail/barrister-gemini/elhjocjbccimmjfondigfgdbfbjkddbf)

 ## Features